Character page for Sucker Punch.

 - Hero Killer: Kills Amber and Blondie in the cabaret world.

-- Psychopathic Manchild: He's more schizophrenic and insane than most of the inmates!
+- Psychopathic Manchild: He's more unstable and insane than most of the inmates!

 - Smug Snake: Imagines himself to be a powerful and charming man rather than the oily, smarmy coward he truly is.